The Morning Fix

 Approach

-Broke the story into beats: teaser, drop, follow-ups, community Q&A.
+• Broke story into beats: teaser, drop, follow-ups.

-Pre-cut social/video assets that laddered back to the main piece.
+• Pre-cut social/video assets tied to main piece.

 Impact